 25 things that break agent experience on the web.

 The Browser-Only Auth Flow.
 Auth requires visual browser interaction with no programmatic alternative.
-Agents can't click buttons.
+Agents can click buttons, but it's slow, fragile, and expensive compared to a simple API call.

 The Pretty Website, Useless API.
 Beautiful landing page, marketing copy everywhere, but the actual API docs are an afterthought.